Back to school: Relief teachers 'like unicorns'

 "Even a low level of staff absenteeism, let's say there were eight or 10 teachers away, which in a school my size is a relatively business-as-usual sort of day, I don't have any relievers any more to cover them so I've got to start rostering home.

-"So it's not about huge quantums of people getting sick, it's about no one to cover because there just aren't any relievers and there just aren't staff," he said.
+"So it's not about huge quantums of people getting sick, it's about no one to cover because there just aren't any relievers and there just aren't staff."

 Principal of Beach Haven Primary School in Auckland Stephanie Thompson said she was worried there would be no let-up in the illnesses that were so disruptive last term.

-"Between the influenza and Covid that really struck our staffing community term 3 is not looking any rosier and of course the more staff you have out sick the harder it is to keep things motoring at school because the relievers are like unicorns," she said.
+"Between the influenza and Covid that really struck our staffing community term 3 is not looking any rosier and of course the more staff you have out sick the harder it is to keep things motoring at school because the relievers are like unicorns."

 Thompson said staffing would be even tougher for primary schools this term because they would need teachers to cover mid-year growth in enrolments and that would leave even fewer available to work as relievers.